The Flawed RFP: A Time Sink in the Digital Age

 3. Create RFP

-Create and publish RFP.
-Include questionnaires for technology standards, vendor profiles, user census, requirements, and costs.
+Develop and publish an RFP that includes questionnaires covering technology standards, vendor profiles, user census, functional requirements, and cost analysis.

 Deliverable: RFP